Frank Dolphin

-Frank Dolphin is an Irish businessman known for his involvement with the Irish Health Service, as a former chairman of Temple Street Children's University Hospital and Governor of the Mater Hospital, as a past president of the Waterford Chamber of Commerce, and for founding RigneyDolphin Ltd.
+Frank Dolphin (born January 1959) is an Irish psychologist and businessman known for his involvement with the Irish Health Service, as a former chairman of Temple Street Children's University Hospital, Governor of the Mater Hospital, and as a past president of the Waterford Chamber of Commerce.
+He co-founded RigneyDolphin Ltd. and RelateCare.

 Education

 Dolphin was born in Birr, County Offaly and attended Presentation College in Birr.
 He subsequently attended University College Dublin, where he obtained a PhD in psychology.
 His early research on information models in speech fluency was recognised by the British Psychological Society when he was awarded their Young Psychologist of the year award for his post graduate research.

 He lectured at Trinity College Dublin (covering the topics of Psychology and Consumer Behaviour) while working on his PhD at Temple Street.
 After obtaining his PhD he moved to Waterford and set up the department of Psychology at the Waterford Institute of Technology (then Regional Technical College) and was responsible for introducing counselling and medical services there.
 He also worked as a consulting psychologist for St Joseph's Industrial School, Clonmel.

-Dolphin is currently on the board of Governors of WIT.
+Dolphin has served on the board of Governors of the Waterford Institute of Technology.

+Business career

 RigneyDolphin Ltd.

 In 1990, Dolphin left the WIT and founded RigneyDolphin Ltd. He remains chairman of the firm.
 The firm initially offered a range of recruitment, HR and consultancy services but in recent years have focused on business support services catering to national and international clients.

 In 2010 RigneyDolphin employed 1,200 staff at offices in Dublin, Dundalk, Derry and Waterford with an annual turnover of €20.2 million.

+RelateCare

+In 2013, Dolphin co-founded RelateCare with his wife Adrienne and Conor O'Byrne.
+RelateCare provides healthcare outsourcing and consultancy services, including appointment scheduling and post-discharge follow-up calls for hospital groups in the United States.
+The company also provides a nurse-on-call service staffed by US-registered nurses based in Cleveland and Waterford.
+In Ireland, RelateCare has worked with the Health Service Executive on smoking-cessation support services.

+According to MML Capital Partners, RelateCare began as a joint venture between Cleveland Clinic and RigneyDolphin, and in October 2019 it agreed an investment deal with MML Ireland, which became the largest single equity holder.